gerbengeeraerts/raspi-setup/README.md

 # raspi-setup
-> A boostrapping script for a simple raspi setup.
+> A bootstrapping script for a simple raspi setup.

 ## Packages included
 * Avahi & Netatalk